-As we come to financial year end for many organisations, it may well be worth taking a moment to stop and reflect on how the last year at work has been for and how you can get more out of the year ahead.
-To do that, I want to introduce you today to the energy lifeline – a handy tool that can be used in all sorts of ways…looking at your whole career, your relationships, your family and home life, all sorts really, with the same basic approach.
+As we come to the financial year end for many organisations, it may well be worth taking a moment to stop and reflect on how the last year at work has been and how you can get more out of the year ahead.
+To do that, I want to introduce you today to the energy lifeline – a handy tool that can be used in all sorts of ways…looking at your whole career, your relationships, your family, and home life, all sorts really, with the same basic approach.

 Today though, we’ll be using the energy lifeline to reflect on the year just gone at work so that you can identify when you were at your most energised and least energised, what the underlying reasons might have been for this and how you make that work for you in planning for the year ahead.
 So you can plan your year to get the best from yourself and your life without the year running away with itself and you being merely a passenger.

-My name’s Dr Paul Brewerton, the strengths guy, I podcast Monday morning each week on work and life through a strengths lens.
+My name’s Dr. Paul Brewerton, the strengths guy, I podcast Monday morning each week on work and life through a strengths lens.
 Today’s podcast will focus mainly on work and strengths, with a little nod to life thrown in, coz it’s all related right?

 The approach I’d like to take today involves reflecting on your energy levels over the last year.
 First up, what do I mean by energy levels?
 Well I mean when you were feeling strongest, most positive and energised, engaged and connected.
 As well as considering when you were feeling the flip of those things: negative, drained, perhaps a bit dazed and confused.

 To get your reflections into a usable form, and to get your energy lifeline game on, it’s best to take a single sheet of A4 paper, landscape orientation and draw a horizontal line across the centre of the page from left to right.
 That line represents your neutral zone as regards energy levels – not particularly positive and not particularly negative – so write neutral next to this line on the far left.
-Next draw a vertical line to the left of the horizontal one from top to bottom, so you are creating a sideways capital ‘T’.
+Next, draw a vertical line to the left of the horizontal one from top to bottom, so you are creating a sideways capital ‘T’.
 The upper zone represents you at your most positive and energised, so write ‘positive and energised’ towards the top of the page.
 The lower zone represents you at your least positive – when you were feeling more negative or disengaged – so write ‘negative and disengaged’ towards the bottom of the page.

 Now, along the horizontal line mark the months or quarters from a year ago (so say 1 March last year) on the far left up to now on the far right of the graph (say 1 March this year).
 OK, so you now have the base structure of your energy lifeline and you can start populating it with your energy graph from a year ago to right now.
-The aim here is to mark events or periods on this lifeline which were significant in your work life.
-You may also need to put on there significant events outside of work if they had any effect on your energy at work but the focus here is work – when did you feel at your best, and when were things not going so well for you?
+The aim here is to mark events or periods on this lifeline that were significant in your work life.
+You may also need to put on their significant events outside of work if they had any effect on your energy at work but the focus here works – when did you feel at your best, and when were things not going so well for you?

-Take as long as you need to do this, with as much detail as you need, including the events, or projects, or periods of time themselves, and any explanatory notes you may want to include.
-Once you’ve done it, join the energy dots so that you can see trends in energy including negative, positive and neutral.
+Take as long as you need to do this, with as much detail as you need, including the events, projects, or periods of time themselves, and any explanatory notes you may want to include.
+Once you’ve done it, join the energy dots so that you can see trends in energy including negative, positive, and neutral.